cgewecke/hardhat-gas-reporter/README.md

 **:bulb:  Turning the plugin on/off**

 The options include an `enabled` key that lets you toggle gas reporting on and off using shell environment variables.
-When `enabled` is false, test execution can be a bit faster because fewer calls are made to the client to read gas data.
+Tests run faster when the gas reporter is turned off because fewer calls are made to the client to read data.
 Example:

 ```ts